A ferry compromise

 Arguments stated by various groups and individuals include:

 2. That there are very few rail capable ferries now operating around the world.
-As Micheal van Drogenbroek has clearly shown, one reason is that many have been replaced by tunnels or bridges (eg between Islands in Japan with rail, or between England and Europe) and secondly, it depends on how hard one looks.
-The use of non-rail capable ferries on a number of international routes that have been used as comparator examples where the rail capable ferries are not required are simply not relevant comparisons to the NZ situation.
+As Micheal van Drogenbroek and Benjamin Love have clearly shown, one reason is that many have been replaced by tunnels or bridges (eg between Islands in Japan with rail, or between England and Europe) and secondly, it depends on how hard one looks.
+The use of non-rail capable ferries on a number of international routes that have been used as comparisons where the rail capable ferries are not required are simply not relevant to the NZ situation.
 This is due to their being no interoperability on rail networks in those examples at either side of these ferry journeys, unlike there is in New Zealand, where these ferries run.
 Examples are. between mainland Australia and Tasmania or say between England and Ireland.
 In both these cases the rail networks at each end of the ferry journey have different track gauges between origin and destination ports and trains have never been carried between these ports by ferries.
-Van Drogenbroek shows examples where rail capable ferries are still used around the world where network interoperability exists, and they are being invested in.
-A link between USA and Mexico is one example, another is to be found in China.
-Michael van Drogenbroek, on LinkedIn, explores some other parts of the world where rail capable freight ferries still operate.
+Love and van Drogenbroek shows examples where rail capable ferries are still used around the world where network interoperability exists, and new ferries are being invested in.
+A number of examples of these types of rail-enabled ferry links exist in Northern Europe, in the Balkans, there is a rail ferry link between USA and Mexico and there are others found in China.
+A global list has been prepared by Benjamin Love.

 4. That with just two rail enabled ferries if one was out of action for various reasons, including planned maintenance, capacity would be significantly reduced.
 It is well noted that in the business case that this is a red herring as three return crossings can be done each day by one ship (normally when both ships are in action it would be two) if required as the ships and terminals were designed to have a one hour turn around for both loading and unloading at each terminal.
 So outside peak season the ships have significant surge capacity to take the projected loads when one ferry is out of action to be able to handle tonnage on offer.
 This in off itself adds significant surge capacity resilience and is part of the reason why the option of the two larger ships was the most resilient option compared to three smaller vessels that require a lot more handling.